where2help/where2help/README.md

 ## Styleguide

+### Ruby / Rails
+* for Rails, follow the best practices of the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide)
+* for Ruby code in general, follow the best practices of the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide)

 ### Translations
 * the application is bilingual: *English* & *German*
 * everything visible to end users needs to be translated